 What is RV Skirting?

-If you’re a new RVer, you might be silently wondering to yourself, “what on earth is RV skirting, anyway?”
+If you’re a new RVer, you might be silently wondering to yourself, “what on earth is DIY RV skirting for winter, anyway?”
 Well, to put it simply, a skirt is a material that goes around the bottom portion of your RV during cold weather.
 It helps stop airflow beneath your rig, which allows you to keep the space underneath warmer and keep hot air from escaping.

 Considering how poorly insulated some RVs are, this price increase could really sting.
-Skirting your RV can lead to serious savings by helping you lower your propane usage.
+DIY RV skirting for winter is a cheap solution that can lead to serious savings by helping you lower your propane usage.

-We didn’t have a skirt, a four-season package, or an enclosed underbelly.
+We didn’t have an RV skirt for winter, a four-season package, or an enclosed underbelly.
 Knowing what we know now, we are probably super lucky we didn’t do some serious damage to our rig.
-We have since learned the wisdom of having a skirt and highly recommend everyone else does the same!
+We have since learned the wisdom of having an RV skirt for winter and highly recommend everyone else does the same!
 Hey, we’ve all got to start somewhere right?